Class Ambassador Practical Help Guide

-This guide has been created by students in order to support you in your journey as Class Representative.
-Over the past three years, we have asked Class Reps how they have felt about the role and what positive outcomes have come out of it for them.
+This guide has been created by students in order to support you in your journey as Class Ambassadors.
+Over the past three years, we have asked Class Ambassadors how they have felt about the role and what positive outcomes have come out of it for them.
 In addition, we asked what and how they deal with a variety of situations.

 The college is having an event how will you let your class know?

 - Facebook (group, chat) Print flyers, Class email

 - Speak in class, Social Media, Posters, and ask Lecturers to remind class.

 - Take note.
 Ask for 5 minutes at the start of your class to let the class know about the event.

 - In the morning ask the class if they can stay behind for a minute at break to hear about the event.

 There is a disruptive member of your class and the whole class is getting fed up, what do you do?